mliebelt/pgn-viewer/plan.md

 #### Prepare different layouts for headers (working)

-* See the example with Chess.com
+* See the example with Chess.com (/)
 * Try to find different examples, and build them in plain HTML (including CSS)
 * Use that CSS later for different styles
-  * Styles for the board itself
+  * Styles for the board itself (/)
-  * Styles for the display of the moves and comments
+  * Styles for the display of the moves and comments (working)
-  * Styles for the display of the headers
+  * Styles for the display of the headers (working)
 * Generate all HTML elements, so that they can be included easily.
-Works well for the board and the moves, will work for the headers additionally.
+Works well for the board and the moves, will work for the headers additionally. (/)

 #### Allow additional boards (working)

-* Use a special comment for that (like {diagram}) (/)
+* ---Use a special comment for that (like {diagram})--- don't do that (/)
 * which is not so nice because it binds the comment, that may be used for other things.
 Provide therefore a different notation for diagrams, e.g. by using a NAG that is not reserverd for that.
 What about $512??
+* The notation could be alternatively like:
+  1. e4 D f5??
+D
+  the D is the symbol for diagram, and means that after that move, a diagram is shown
+* Then the different possibilities for comments help much more ....
-* The generation should be the same as the main board (with the same configuration) but reduced size of course.
+* The generation should be the same as the main board (with the same configuration) but reduced size of course. (/)
 * Play with different layout possibilities:
   * Centered, moves then below
   * Left, moves flowing to the right